 When creating your Ticket automation rules, the first step is to select a trigger.
 The trigger determines when the rule will run.

-For example, New Ticket Created triggers the ticket automation rule whenever a new ticket is created by the end user.
-If you create a ticket automation rule with the New Ticket Created trigger, nothing will happen initially because no Conditions and Actions have been selected yet.
+For example, New ticket created triggers the ticket automation rule whenever a new ticket is created.
+If you create a ticket automation rule with the New ticket created trigger, nothing will happen initially because no Conditions and actions have been selected yet.
 To activate the rule, you need to select the desired conditions of the rule and the actions you want the rule to perform if the rule is triggered and the conditions are met.

-- New ticket created: Trigger when a new ticket is created.
+- New ticket created: Triggers when a new ticket is created.

-- Ticket status changed: Trigger when the status of a ticket is changed.
+- Ticket status changed: Triggers when the status of a ticket is changed.

-- Ticket closed or resolved: Trigger when a ticket status is changed to closed or resolved.
+- Ticket closed or resolved: Triggers when a ticket status is changed to closed or resolved.

-- Ticket assignment changed: Trigger when the technician assignment of a ticket is changed.
+- Ticket assignment changed: Triggers when the technician assignment of a ticket is changed.

-- Low ticket rating submitted: Trigger when a low rating is submitted from an email survey of a closed/ resolved ticket.
+- Low ticket rating submitted: Triggers when a low rating is submitted from an email survey of a closed/ resolved ticket.

-- Ticket requester responded: Trigger when the ticket requester responds to a ticket comment.
+- Ticket requester responded: Triggers when the ticket requester responds to a ticket comment.

-- Ticket contact responded: Trigger when the ticket contact responds to a ticket comment.
+- Ticket contact responded: Triggers when the ticket contact responds to a ticket comment.

 Conditions

-Conditions allow you to customize the Ticket Automation rule to execute under specific circumstances.
-For example, with the New Ticket Created trigger, you can add a condition like Priority equals critical.
-This condition ensures that the Ticket Automation rule runs only for new tickets with their priority classified as critical.
+Conditions allow you to customize a ticket automation rule to execute under specific circumstances.
+For example, with the New ticket created trigger, you can add a condition like Priority equals critical.
+This condition ensures that the ticket automation rule runs only for new tickets with their priority classified as critical.
 It will not trigger for tickets of any other priority.

 Conditions vary based on the trigger selected for the rule.
-The following condition properties are available for each trigger:
+The following conditions are available for each trigger.

 Actions